Vranov (Benešov District): Etymology

 The name is derived from the Czech surname Vraný or Vrána, meaning "Vraný's/Vrána's property".

 Geography

 Vranov is located about 10 km northeast of Benešov and 27 km southeast of Prague.
 It lies in the Benešov Uplands.
 The highest point is the hill Meduná at 500 m above sea level.
 In the municipality is a system of fishponds supplied by the brook Drhlavský potok.

 History

 The first written mention of Vranov is from 1352, when it was a parish village.

 Transport

-The D1 motorway from Prague to Brno passes through the northeastern part of the municipality.
+The D1 motorway from Prague to Brno runs through the northeastern part of the municipality.